m9iv/focus-frame/README.md

 # FocusFrame

-Focus Frame helps to focus on what you really want to learn.
+Dream, plan, learn and analize.

-This project was bootstrapped with Vite.
+This is a training project, it was bootstrapped with Vite.

 ## Important commands